NBKelly/2022_AdventOfCode/README.md

 | Day 15  | We're almost at the cave exit, but found that the narrow area we're in is covered in some sort of sea bugs.
 We don't want hurt them, so we need to plot the path that has us interact with the smallest amount of them.
 | Day 16  | We made it to open water (at last - did we ever even use the thermal camera?) - now we have to manually decode a radio transmission from the elves (in *Fourier Uncoded Chiral Kinematic-Yaw Orthograph Unresolution*  format).
 | Day 17  | The elf message was worthless.
 We need to shoot a probe into an ocean trench.
+| Day 18  | Some snailfish (in the trench) claim to have seen the keys, but will only tell us which direction they went if we solve their math homework. (hint: direction = down)

 ## Problem Ratings
 Here are my ratings for each problem, and what the time complexity of the solutions happens to be.
 If I use the letter N, it's line count (unless otherwise noted).